 Example:

-Midi dress + structured bag + simple earrings → elegant
+Midi dress + structured bag + simple earrings → elegant and controlled

-Same dress + multiple accessories → chaotic
+Same dress + multiple accessories → visually overloaded

 6. Trench Coat + Basic Outfit (Instant Upgrade)